Nwqda/JabberJaw/README.md

    and not used.

-  -   The last option which is the easiest is to buy the Chinese router MPR-A1 which integrates a 1800mah (4hours) battery and that you can find on Aliexpress for ~18$.
+  -   The last option which is the easiest is to buy the Chinese router MPR-A1 (Or A2) which integrates a 1800mah (4hours) battery and that you can find on Aliexpress for ~18$.
+   - Another easy option is the PQI AirPen (6W41-0000R2002) which is more powerful than the MPR-A1 and also includes a 1200mah battery.
+Can be found for around ~15$ on second hand websites.

 Last thing, because of limitation on small travel routers I will not implement a GUI to save space.
 Everything will be managed via SSH.